 - 1. Typical profile of a drug to be included in the hospital formulary - 2.
 Brief layout and various services of the Central Sterile Supplies Department (CSSD) - 3.
 Various types of sterilizers and sterilization techniques used in hospitals - 4.
 Fumigation and pesticide control in hospitals - 5.
-Genesis and development of Drug / Poison Information centres in India - 6.
-Role of Pharmacists in Transition of Care: Discharge cards, post hospitalization care, medicine reconciliation activities in developed countries - 7.
-Total parenteral nutrition and IV admixtures and their compatibility issues - 8.
-Concept of electronic health records - 9.
-Invasive and Non-invasive diagnostic tests HRCT, MRI, Sonography, 2DECHO, X-rays, Mammography, ECG, EMG - 10.
-Diagnostic Kits Pregnancy Test - 11.
-Measures to be taken in hospitals, ICUs to minimize the Antimicrobial Resistance - 12.
-Antimicrobial Stewardship Program
+Role of Pharmacists in Transition of Care: Discharge cards, post hospitalization care, medicine reconciliation activities in developed countries - 6.
+Total parenteral nutrition and IV admixtures and their compatibility issues - 7.
+Concept of electronic health records - 8.
+Invasive and Non-invasive diagnostic tests HRCT, MRI, Sonography, 2D ECHO, X-rays, Mammography, ECG, EMG, EEG - 9.
+Home Diagnostic Kits Pregnancy Test,COVID testing etc - 10.
+Measures to be taken in hospitals to minimize Antimicrobial Resistance - 11.
+Role and responsibilities of a pharmacist in public hospital in rural parts of the country - 12.
+Safe waste disposal of hospital waste

-The students shall be taken in groups to visit a Govt / private healthcare facility to understand and witness the various hospital and clinical pharmacy services provided.
-Individual reports from each student on their learning experience from the filed visit shall be submitted.
+The students shall be taken in groups to visit a Government / private healthcare facility to understand and witness the various hospital and clinical pharmacy services provided.
+Individual reports from each student on their learning experience from the field visit shall be submitted.